-Training your dog at home can be one of the best decisions you’ll make when it comes to your dog!
+Deciding to train your dog at home can be one of the best choices you’ll make when it comes to your dog!

 While it might seem a bit scary at first, you’ll soon understand that the benefits outweigh the work you’ll need to put in.